-Storyboarding your mini documentary before the filming begins can save you time in the long run.
+Storyboarding your short documentary before the filming begins can save you time in the long run.
 Map out the basics by having a clear beginning, middle, and end.
-With only 60-90 seconds, outlining the key points is important.
+With only 1:30-3:00 minutes, outlining the key points is important.
 When it doubt, cut it out!
 Keep your story short and concise.

 Tips on filming